 “But terror isn’t formless.
 It has a form.
 He was beckoning me…”

 “The Hitch-Hiker” is a brilliantly executed and highly disturbing episode of The Twilight Zone.
 The story was adapted from Lucille Fletcher’s radio play which first premiered in 1941 featuring the voice of Orson Welles.
-Fletcher’s first husband was Bernard Herrmann, the famous composer who scored the initial Twilight Zone as well as numerous Hitchcock classics.
-Herrmann also scored the 1941 radio version of the “Hitch-Hiker.”
-Rod Serling heard the radio play as a child and he never forgot the story.
+Fletcher’s first husband was Bernard Herrmann, the famous composer who created score for the initial Twilight Zone theme as well as numerous Hitchcock classics.
+Herrmann also composed the music the 1941 radio version of the “Hitch-Hiker.”
+Rod Serling heard Fletcher’s original radio play as a child and he never forgot the story.

 Nan Adams (played by Swedish-American actress Inger Stevens) is a 27-year old woman on a road trip from New York to California.
 After her tire blows out in Pennsylvania she continues along the road, but no matter how far she goes, or how fast she drives she keeps seeing the same hitch-hiker.
 No matter where she goes, she continues seeing this same hitch-hiker and his disturbingly blank expression with outstretched thumb along highways and beside gas stations.
 Leonard Strong wonderfully captures this haunting yet simple character who simply stalks and stares at his prey.